 Does the climax feel epic?
 Music often changes meter at climactic moments to imply some sort of change occurring.
 That matches our experiences in life, climbing from low points to reach emotional summits.

 Is there a common tone?
 One instrument will often play a repetitive note or melody, providing a sort of musical baseline.
-It’s a recurring trait in epic music because it fills out the “sound” of the piece without commanding too much attention.
+It’s a recurring trait in this type of music because it fills out the “sound” of the piece without commanding too much attention.

 Can you see a theme?
 Epic music really leans into emotion.
 Songs in this genre aim to affect our emotional response, and they often hit the same points as inspiring songs or motivational songs.
-But the pure heights that epic music reaches belong in a category all their own.
+But the pure heights that this music reaches belong in a category all their own.

 Of course, not every song sets out to capture the melancholy feeling of life’s struggles or the joyful heights of eucatastrophe.
 Some epic background music paints a picture of adventure, or mystery, or an otherworldly environment.

 But even in those cases, the songs will still match the criteria listed in the last section.
 There are a lot of rules that composers follow, and that can help us find trends even as styles of music change and evolve.

 Here are some examples to help you hear how the “pieces” of epic music comes together, regardless of the song’s tone:

-Two Steps From Hell is a musical duo that’s been writing some of the best epic music for 15 years.
+Two Steps From Hell is a musical duo that’s been writing some of the best music for 15 years.
 You’ll hear their work in trailers for blockbuster films, best-selling games, and even Super Bowl ads.
 They’re the real deal, and their entire business is built on epic music.